sga-30/Midday.ai/README.md

   - I used CSS animations to replicate the transitions the actual website does.

 ### PHASE 3
-- This integrates Supabase and if you want to use Python backend, you can where needed.
-It basically helps database - connected site with working login and data.
+- I integrated Supabase and used Python script, which basically helps database - connected site with working login and data.

   ### 1. Supabase Integration
   - I set up Supabase tables for user data.